zooko/smalloc/README.md

 * `free()`

-Push the newly-freed slot onto the free list of its slab.
+Push the newly-freed slot (the slot whose first byte is pointed to by the pointer to be freed) onto the free list of its slab.

 * `realloc()`